SheikhSahil-SDE/SheikhSahil-SDE/End to End DevOps Implementation/Steps/Curriculum.md

-# Section-6: Docker Compose Overvier
+# Section-6: Docker Compose Overview

-# Section-7:
+# Section-7: Need for Container Orchestration

-# Section-8:
+# Section-8: IaC (Infrastructure as Code) using Terraform

-# Section-9:
+# Section-9: Deploying Project to Kubernetes

-# Section-10:
+# Section-10: Custom domain configuration for the project